 This report has been prepared in accordance with the Global Reporting Initiative (GRI) Standards, comprehensive option, and the associated supplement for the food processing sector.
-This year, we have implemented the new GRI Standard disclosure GRI 207 Tax.
-See our GRI content index on page 28 for a list of GRI indicators and references.
+There hasn't been any significant changes in reporting this year.
+This year, we have implemented the new GRI Standard disclosure GRI 303: Water and Effluents 2018 and GRI 403: Occupational Health and safety 2018.
+See our GRI content index on page 30 for a list of GRI indicators and references.
 The report also forms our Communication On Progress, being a signatory to the UN Global Compact.